-Virtual water use or hidden water use makes up the majority of your water footprint.
-This unseen part of your water footprint includes the water it took to produce the food you eat, the products you buy, the energy you consume and even the water you save when you recycle.
+Virtual water (or hidden water) use makes up the majority of our water footprint.
+This unseen water use includes the water it took to produce the food we eat, the products we buy, the energy we consume and even the water we save when we recycle.

 Your Hidden Water Use Water Might Surprise You

-Drought remains an all-too-common news story in the US but the silver lining is that a growing number of people are curious about how they can cut back on their water waste, and in many cases are willing to think outside the box to do it.
+Drought remains an all-too-common news story in the US but there is a silver lining.
+A growing number of people are curious about how they can cut back on both their water waste and their virtual water use, and in many cases, they are willing to think outside the box to do it.

 Enter the water footprint.

-As people learn about their virtual water use they’re realizing that water isn’t an infinite resource and that there is plenty we can do to use water more efficiently – which benefits both the environment and the wallet.
+As people learn about virtual water use they realize that water isn’t an infinite resource and there is plenty they can do to use water more efficiently – which benefits both the environment and their wallet.

-- The food you eat makes up the largest part of your overall water footprint – about two-thirds.
+- Food’s Virtual Water Use: The food we eat makes up the largest part of our overall water footprint – more than half, on average.
 The more processed foods, meat and dairy we eat, the more water we consume.
-Diets that include large amounts of meat, cheese and eggs require more water than diets that consist mainly of vegetables and grains.
+Diets that include large amounts of meat, dairy and eggs generally require more water than diets that consist mainly of fruits, vegetables and grains.
 Similarly, diets that are made up of highly processed foods (like candy, chips and ready-made meals) require far more water than those that incorporate more whole foods like fruits and vegetables.
-We probably don’t need to tell you that eating more fruits and veggies is better for you, too, do we?
-(When it comes to reducing your meat consumption, think of Meatless Mondays.)

-- You might find this shocking but your electricity consumption factors into your water footprint, too.
+- Energy’s Virtual Water Use: Many people find it shocking that their electricity consumption factors into their water footprint, too.
 That’s because the nation’s power plants – nuclear and fossil fuel-fired plants in particular – use a tremendous amount of water.
 Many of these thermoelectric power plants rely on outdated cooling technology that withdraws millions of gallons of water daily.
-In all, thermoelectric power plants account for a stunning 45 percent of total water withdrawals in the United States, including both freshwater sources such as lakes, and saline water sources, such as estuaries.
+In all, thermoelectric power plants account for a stunning 41 percent of total water withdrawals in the United States, including both freshwater sources such as lakes, and saline water sources, such as estuaries.

-- You can waste less water by using energy more efficiently.
+- Wasted Energy Equals Wasted Water: We can also waste less water by using energy more efficiently.
 This means doing things like converting to energy-efficient appliances and light bulbs.
 Conservation can also help, e.g. turning off or unplugging electronics and appliances when they’re not being used.
-Five to ten percent of residential electricity use today is lost as “standby power,” feeding our plugged-in electronics and appliances when we’re not even actively using them.
-By plugging your electrical equipment into a power strip, you can cut power to several devices – e.g. TV, DVD player and surround-sound system – at once when you shut off the strip.
-Or convert to a “smart” power strip, which are surge protectors that cut power to other devices when a primary device is shut off.
+Five to 10 percent of residential electricity use today is lost as “standby power,” feeding our plugged-in electronics and appliances when we’re not even actively using them.
+By plugging electrical equipment into a power strip and turning it off when it’s not in use, we can cut power to several devices – TV, DVD player, surround-sound system.
+Or we can use “smart” power strips which are surge protectors that cut power to other devices while a primary device is left on.

-- Gasoline and oil consumption are also tightly bound to water use, because refining oil requires large quantities of water.
+- Transportation Fuels Use Water Too: Gasoline and oil consumption are also tightly bound to water use, in drilling and extraction as well as oil refining, all of which require large quantities of water.
 For instance, it is estimated that the United States withdraws 1 to 2 billion gallons of water to refine nearly 800 million gallons of petroleum products every day.
-Driving less, carpooling and using public transportation as much as possible are good ways to avoid fossil fuel use and save water.
+Driving less, driving responsibly, carpooling and using public transportation as much as possible are good ways to avoid fossil fuel use which, therefore, saves water.

-- Yes, even bottled water has a water footprint.
-The amount of water that goes into making the bottle packaging could be six or seven times more than the water inside the bottle.
+- No More Bottled Water: Even bottled water has a water footprint.
+The amount of water that goes into making the plastic bottle is about one and a half times more than the water inside the bottle.
 Want to kick the bottled water habit?
 Here are some helpful resources.